What is Subjectivity?

 Looking into the blue sky is an experience, and the content of that experience is inextricable from the experiencer.
 No one else can experience my experiences.
 You can’t see the world through my eyes, and I can’t see it through yours.
 We could look at the same object and have very similar brain states, but our experiences would not be the same.

 Suppose that I see you stubbing your toe and saying “ouch”.
 I would know that you are experiencing pain.
 I could empathize with you, and feel sorry for you.
 But I could not experience your pain.
-It exists only from your perspective and within your mind.
+It would exist only from your perspective and within your mind.

 Experience is subjective in two ways.
 It is tied to a perspective, and it exists within the mind of the experiencer.
 It is not accessible to anyone else.